databendlabs/databend/website/datafuse/docs/sqlstatement/data-manipulation-language-dml/dml-insert.md

 !!! note
-    Local engine is one of `Memory`, `Parquet`, `JSONEachRow`, `Null` or `CSV`, data will be stored in the FuseQuery memory/disk locally.
+    Local engine is one of `Memory`, `Parquet`, `JSONEachRow`, `Null` or `CSV`, data will be stored in the DatafuseQuery memory/disk locally.

-    Remote engine is `remote`, will be stored in the remote FuseStore cluster.
+    Remote engine is `remote`, will be stored in the remote DatafuseStore cluster.

 ## Examples